dwids/.github.io-/bas/movies.md

 <p align="center" class="text-small text-grey-dk-000 mb-0">
 Page last modified: {{ site.time | date: '%A %b %e %Y at %I:%M %p' }}  (Melbourne)
 </p>

+# Genre Descriptions
+## Film Noir
+*Voiceover: That dame was a cool as a vanilla ice-cream on a steamy New York day.
+I should never have trusted her, but she was an irresistible blonde spider.
+And me?
+I was a sap and ever so slowly, I became her fly....*

+Film noir, (French: “dark film”) style of filmmaking characterized by such elements as cynical heroes, stark lighting effects, frequent use of flashbacks, intricate plots, and an underlying existentialist philosophy.
+The genre was prevalent mostly in American crime dramas of the post-World War II era. [source](https://www.britannica.com/art/film-noir)